BELWARE-GmbH/Documentation-Website-MD/content/en-us/connectornav/data exchange/xrechnung/added_documents.md

 ![](/images/connectornav/data_exchange/begl_dok10.png)

 Under the **Attachments** tab you should now see your uploaded file.
 Optionally, you can add more attachments (method 2).
-Now press **OK,** to convert the invoice including attachments into an XInvoice.
+Now press **OK,** to convert the invoice including attachments into an XRechnung.

 ###### Method 2 - Add attachments via dialog.